guillaume-haerinck/cube-beast-editor/doc/README.md

 #### Color picking

 To do color picking, you have to render each mesh with an unique identifier to a texture.
-Once that is is generated, you can ask OpenGL the color of the texture at the mouse cursor's position.
+Once that is is generated, you can ask OpenGL the color of the texture under the mouse cursor's position.
 With the color, you find back your identifier and know which object it is related to.
 We generate the following texture during the geometry pass.

 <p align="center">
 <img width="300" src="https://github.com/guillaume-haerinck/cube-beast-editor/blob/master/doc/post-mortem-img/renderer/color-picking.jpg?raw=true" alt="UML"/>
 </p>

 It is easy, simple, linear in time and yet there is a problem. **It is super slow** if we don't take gloves to implement this solution as you can see below.
-The problem is that to give the color, OpenGL has to finish its currents tasks, and that take time.
+The problem is that to give us the color under the mouse, OpenGL has to finish its currents tasks, and that take time.

 ![Profiling](https://github.com/guillaume-haerinck/cube-beast-editor/blob/master/doc/post-mortem-img/profiling-selection-before.jpg?raw=true)

 Fortunately, there is a way to fix this and make it **uber-fast**.
-The idea is to do this asynchroniously.
+The idea is to do this asynchronously.
 With a special element called a [Pixel Buffer Object](https://www.khronos.org/opengl/wiki/Pixel_Buffer_Object), we can say to OpenGL that we're going to need the color of a pixel at said position.
 It will continue to work but from now on, if it has time to spare, it will fill our Pixel Buffer with the data we need.
 Then a few times later in the same frame, we can ask for it, and it will be ready.
 Using this trick got us **from 0.307ms to 0.034ms**, that's an order of magnitude faster.

 ![Profiling](https://github.com/guillaume-haerinck/cube-beast-editor/blob/master/doc/post-mortem-img/profiling-selection-after.jpg?raw=true)